MarkW06071969/Tafe202206/UniversalCalculator/README.md

 # calculator
-A calculator made in UWP with C# like the Windows Calculator Standard
+A maths calculator made in UWP with C# like the Windows Calculator Standard A mortgage calculator made in UWP with C# like the Windows Calculator Standard A currency converter made in UWP with C# like the Windows Calculator Standard A trip calculator made in UWP with C# like the Windows Calculator Standard

 ## how to run
 Intall Visual Studio with UWP, open the project and press F5